sst/guide/_chapters/create-containers.md

 export default Home;
 ```

-This simply renders our home page given that the user is not currently signed in.
+This simply renders our homepage given that the user is not currently signed in.

 Now let's add a few lines to style this.